What Does It Mean When A Leopard Gecko Licks You?

 Furthermore, providing your leopard gecko with proper nutrition and a suitable habitat can also contribute to their overall well-being.
 Ensuring they have access to a variety of food options, including live insects, and maintaining a temperature and humidity level within their enclosure can help prevent health issues.
 By taking these steps, you can help ensure that your leopard gecko lives a long and happy life as your beloved companion.

-Further Reading: What Bugs Do Leopard Geckos Eat?
+Further Reading: Are Leopard Geckos Poisonous?